-Refer to the "Degree Requirements" section of the Catalog for more information or e-mail the Transfer Credit Coordinator at TCTransfer@tc.edu.
+For more information please refer to the "Degree Requirements" section of the Catalog, visit the transfer credit website, or e-mail the Transfer Credit Coordinator at tCTransfer@tc.edu.

 International Applicants

 International applicants must hold, or be in the process of obtaining, the equivalent of a U.S. baccalaureate degree in order to be reviewed for admission to Teachers College.
 Applicants who do not meet this requirement will not be considered for admission.